ArtemyBelzer/AB-Blender-Utilities/README.md

 #### Utilities Expression
 The Utilities Expression action is context and argument-based.
 The Utilities Expression action rename your assets depending on the objects selected.
 When no argument is present, and multiple objects are selected, the operator renames the assets to "<New Name><Splitter><Count>". i.e. The third selected object in a selection of five after renaming will be "NewObjectName_03".

-#### Arguments
-The user can supply arguments to the naming utility.
+The user can supply the following expressions:
-"$name"
-"$name" references the current name of the object.
+- **"$name"**: references the current name of the object.
-"$type"
-"$type" returns the internal object type of an object.
+- **"$type"**: returns the internal object type of an object.
 You can combine this with "$replace" to replace object types of Blender into some other naming convention. i.e. To rename "MESH" to "SM," use "$replace("MESH", "SM")".
-"$active"
-"$active" returns the name of the currently active object in the scene.
+- **"$active"**: returns the name of the currently active object in the scene.
-"$index"
-"$index" returns the index of the currently selected object.
+- **"$index"**: returns the index of the currently selected object.
-"$no_index"
-"$no_index" prevents the automatic addition of context-based numbering when renaming multiple objects.
+- **"$no_index"**: prevents the automatic addition of context-based numbering when renaming multiple objects.
-"$replace(str_old, str_new)"
-"$replace(str_old, str_new)" finds all occurrences of the first argument and replaces them with the second one.
+- **"$replace(str_old, str_new)"**: finds all occurrences of the first argument and replaces them with the second one.

 Usage example:
 `$type$replace("MESH", "SM")_Cube`